 Member of the ICSID Tribunal in Deutsche Bank v Sri Lanka.
 In November 2012, the Tribunal issued an award in favour of Deutsche Bank for US65 million, finding Sri Lanka had breached the investor protection provisions of the Germany–Sri Lanka Bilateral Investment Treaty.

 Sir David Williams QC was a member of an ICSID (World Bank) arbitral tribunal which issued in September 2014 a unanimous Award in favour of Canadian listed company Gold Reserve Inc. The Tribunal found that Venezuela had violated the Canada–Venezuela bilateral investment treaty in its treatment of Gold Reserve in relation to its Brisas gold and copper mining project.
 The Tribunal held the state liable under the treaty’s Fair and Equitable treatment clause and ordered it to pay US713 million for the fair market value of the project, plus US23.3 million in interest and US5 million in legal and technical costs incurred by the claimant.
-A further 27 cases against Venezuela are pending at ICSID (the International Centre for Investment Disputes, World Bank Washington DC).
-The majority relate to nationalisations overseen by the late President Hugo Chávez.

 Who’s Who Legal 2019 said: “David A R Williams QC is widely regarded as one of the shining stars of the industry.
 Peers are constantly impressed by his excellent management of hearings and describe him as ‘one of the best arbitrators out there’ ”.